The Intelligence Was in the Organization All Along

 The usual debate about AI in expert work gets stuck between two unsatisfying options: preserve the old apprenticeship model, or automate the work and move on.

+Both miss the real design problem.
 The apprenticeship model did important work, but it was never especially efficient.
-Junior professionals often spent hundreds of hours on repetitive tasks in order to encounter a small number of moments where judgment actually developed.
-They learned by doing the work, but also by noticing exceptions, getting corrected, hearing how reviewers reasoned, and slowly absorbing what mattered.
+Junior professionals spent hundreds of hours on repetitive tasks in order to encounter a small number of moments where judgment actually developed.
+Automation without design has the opposite problem.
+It removes the repetition, but often removes the surrounding judgment with it: the trail of uncertainty, the reason something was flagged, the alternative interpretation that was considered and rejected.

 This is the organizational redesign problem that Erik Brynjolfsson, Daniel Rock, and Chad Syverson describe in their work on the productivity J-curve.
 General-purpose technologies do not produce their full gains when firms simply adopt them.
 The gains arrive when organizations make the complementary investments that change how work is actually done.
 For AI in expert organizations, one of those missing investments is the redesign of the judgment channels themselves.

+This is where work like Centaurian AI's on how individual specialists actually partner with AI tools becomes important.
+Getting the specialist-plus-AI partnership right at the individual level is foundational.
 But the node alone is not enough.
-The design has to extend to the edges between nodes: what gets passed forward, what gets escalated, what gets corrected, and what the organization learns from the interaction.
+The design has to extend to what flows between nodes: what gets passed forward, what gets escalated, what gets corrected, and what the organization learns from the interaction.

 The signals are already there